lambdaclass/concrete/ROADMAP.md

     composition.
 Stubs should emit spec target, `PExpr` body, FnTable skeleton, expected theorem statement, common imports/tactics, and TODO blocks for loop invariants.
 These items enrich what `--emit-lean` produces; they do not introduce a second stub generator.
+Provide a friendly alias such as `concrete prove <file> <fn> --stub` only if it is the same artifact path and schema as `--emit-lean`, not a second proof surface.
 12. Add generated composition scaffolds: FnTable entries, call lemmas, callee refinement dependencies, and composed theorem skeletons.
 13. Add generated loop-invariant templates for common proof shapes: